 Moisture: Well-installed high performance windows and doors repel wind-driven rain and facilitate safe outward drainage of any moisture.
-High performance glazing units also ensure that interior glass surfaces stay warm, preventing condensation from forming inside.
+In the winter, high performance glazing units also ensure that interior glass surfaces stay warm, preventing condensation from forming inside.

-Heat: The thermally-broken insulated frames, warm edge spacers, triple glazing, coatings, and superior construction of high performance windows means their thermal resistance can easily best that of conventional windows by 3x.
-Given that a wall is only as a good as its weakest link, this window performance is critical to a building’s overall thermal performance.
-Warm interior glass surfaces help maintain a comfortable and draft-free indoor environment.
+Thermal Transfer: The thermally-broken insulated frames, warm edge spacers, triple glazing, coatings, and superior construction of high performance windows means their thermal resistance can easily best that of conventional windows by 3x.
+Given that a wall is only as good as its weakest link, this window performance is critical to a building’s overall thermal performance.
+In the winter, warm interior glass surfaces help maintain a comfortable and draft-free indoor environment.